Heartouchan/Timber_Connection_Fire/README.md

 # Timber_Connection_Fire
-This project aims to evaluate the fire performance of the timber connection with multi-fidelity neural network.
+This project aims to evaluate the fire performance of the timber connection with multi-fidelity neural network (MFNN).

+The code programs for MFNN and low-fidelity model (LFM) are provided.

 Once the timber connection configuration is determined, the evaluation procedure can be conducted as below: